marcelo-mason/SlackToolkit/README.md

 11. In slack on the General channel type `/util users`.
 You should get a list of the current slack users, you should find the bot you just created there.

     - Copy the UserId of the Bot User to .env

+12. Run `/util addbot` to add the bot to all existing channels.